Introduction

 (For your information, kennethreitz/httpbin image might have been developed to have 10s of max delay duration

-so when you try testing an experiment like the one in the post, I think you should set terminationGracePeriodSeconds
+so when you try testing an experiment like the one in the post, I think you should set terminationGracePeriodSeconds to a value lower than 10s.

 In conclusion

-feature I introduced in this post is a necessary feature but it was in face unavailable
+I think EXIT_ON_ZERO_ACTIVE_CONNECTIONS feature I introduced in this post is a necessary feature but it was in face unavailable

 before v1.12.